310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Shu v2 %}
-I don’t believe we are close like family for me to reply with “I’m home” in this situation, yet you still came to greet me?
+I don’t believe we’re close like family for me to reply with “I’m home” in this situation, yet you still came to greet me?
 {% endbubble %}

 {% bubble Chiaki grin %}